 A Format Trendline dialog box appears.
 In Trendline Options, select Moving Average and enter 3 as period and click the Close button.

 A Moving Average Trendline is added in the created chart showing the monthly sales performance in Excel.
-This approach is good where you do not need to calculate and show moving average figures, but you only need to show the trend of a sales forecast based on the moving average over a certain period of time.
+This approach is good where you do not need to calculate and show moving average figures, but you only need to show the trend of a sales forecast based on the moving average over a certain period.

 Still need some help with Excel formatting or have other questions about Excel?
 Connect with a live Excel expert here for some 1 on 1 help.
 Your first session is always free.